lucasleon2107/ollama-web-client/README.md

     cd ollama-web-client
     ```

-3. Run the project:
+3. Build and start the services using Docker Compose:

     ```bash
-    ./gradlew bootRun
+    docker-compose up -d
     ```
+4. Pull the `tinyllama` model for the `ollama` service:

+    ```bash
+    docker-compose exec ollama ollama pull tinyllama
+    ```

-4. Once the project runs, access it through your web browser at `http://localhost:8080`.
+5. Once the project runs, access it through your web browser at [http://localhost:8080](http://localhost:8080).

 ## Usage